rosay/bizfoos/README.md

 ```bash
 $ bash start_mongo_node.sh
 ```
+Note: we don't currently have scripts for starting the project in Windows.
+We're happy to have contributors.

 (Optional) Run this if it's your first time running the project or you want to clear out all existing data and repopulate
 ```bash